 This time around I decided to cheat a bit.
-I found this amazing polygon glass terrarium kit at RedEnvelope that literally includes everything you need to make this adorable fern garden.
+I found a DIY terrarium kit that literally includes everything you need to make this adorable fern garden.

 While I’m normally all about DIY, I thought this kit was a pretty good deal.
 I figured out that by the time I purchased all of the individual pieces for this, I would end up spending about as much, if not more.
 Plus, there are step-by-step directions so hopefully I did things right and can keep this bad boy alive.

 However, if you are the die-hard DIY type, I will fill you in on the steps to create this.

 First, you will need a container.
 I’m obsessed with this one because of its shape and gold color.
 Next, put in a layer of small pebbles.
 This helps with drainage.

 Then, add a layer of activated charcoal.
 In a closed environment, such as that in a terrarium, the charcoal helps to filter the air and keep it fresh.
 On top of the charcoal, place a later of moss.
 This will keep the soil from falling down into your pebbles.

 Finally, you can put in a few decorative items like reindeer moss and larger pebbles.

 And that’s it.
 Pretty cute, right?

 I think the completed terrarium looks totally awesome.
 Right now I have it sitting on my coffee table.
 Typically, terrariums shouldn’t get direct sunlight because can the plants can burn through the glass.
 I’m hoping this spot will provide just the right amount of light.